Updated March 2026

 USA Today's editorial lens for the Voices section is national relevance with human impact.
 The publication's readers are not industry specialists — they are people whose daily lives are shaped by the trends and decisions that executives have direct experience with.
 Every piece that succeeds in USA Today Voices can answer: how does this affect real Americans right now?

-Audience: General consumer audience, 37M+ monthly unique visitors.
+Audience: A broad general consumer audience reaching tens of millions of monthly unique visitors.
 Not B2B, not niche industry.
 Topics must translate from professional expertise into terms a mainstream reader understands and cares about.

 Format requirements: 650–800 words for USA Today Voices op-eds; up to 1,200 words for longer features.
 This is one of the tightest word counts in national opinion journalism, requiring a single central argument made efficiently — not comprehensive analysis.